 Getting stuck in deadlines is obvious when we avoid ourselves and our choices.
 Trying out new hobbies opens new doors of self-exploration.
-The aim is not to excel in that hobby or activity but to find our peace of mind.
+The aim is not to excel in that hobby or activity but to find peace of mind.

 4. Being Grateful and Optimistic

 Being hopeful that good will happen.
 Not losing our inner child.
-Being grateful for the air you breathe, sunlight that shines upon you, the moonlight that falls upon you.
+Being grateful for the air you breathe, the sunlight that shines upon you, the moonlight that falls upon you.

 Be grateful.
 Be grateful for your parents, your friends, and your work.
-Feel this contentment of finding happiness of just being with the people you love or doing the things you enjoy, the little things.
+Feel this contentment of finding happiness by just being with the people you love or doing the things you enjoy, the little things.

 “Learn to appreciate small quiet moments, the ocean, a walk on the beach, time alone, your health, your strength, your smile, your life.” – Germany Kent